 Ko Phra Thong is a rare gem in Thailand—an uncrowded, eco-forward island where savanna grasslands meet mangroves and quiet beaches.
 We bought a few acres here some years ago so you get the picture of how special this place is.
 If you’re craving nature, cultural connection, and responsible travel, this Ko Phra Thong guide covers everything you need: how to get there, where to stay (including the inspiring Moken Eco Village), what to do, and when to go.
+Make sure you also check out our full guide to Best Thailand Islands.
+It’s a full guide to the most popular islands in Thailand.

 Where Is Ko Phra Thong?